 Ian is ranked in Florida Legal Elite (2022) and Florida Super Lawyers (2022), and has been listed in The Legal 500, Florida Trend’s Legal Elite Up & Comers (2020), and is an AV-Preeminent-rated lawyer by Martindale-Hubbell (2022).

-Ian earned his B.A. with honors in Political Science at Johns Hopkins University before earning his J.D. cum laude from Duke University School of Law.
-While in law school, Ian was the Womble Scholarship recipient and the executive editor of the Duke Journal of Comparative and International Law.
+Ian earned his B.A., with honors, in political science at Johns Hopkins University before earning his J.D., cum laude, from Duke University School of Law.
+While in law school, he was the B.S.
+Womble Scholarship recipient and the executive editor of the Duke Journal of Comparative and International Law.

 In addition to his litigation experience, Ian has an active pro bono practice and has represented dozens of asylum seekers and refugees throughout the United States.
 In 2021, he received the Daily Business Review’s “Florida Legal Award for Social Impact” for his representation of detainees and asylum seekers, and he has been recognized by Americans for Immigrant Justice as a “Pro Bono Hero.”